nikhil550/fabric-samples/auction/ascending-auction/README.md

 node appOrg2.js
 ```

-The Org2 application adds the same listener, but will then start an auction for tickets to sell.
-Once the auction starts, each organization runs a program to run the auction in a way that sells the most tickers for the highest possible price:

-- Each application queries all the bids from their members to check if if their price is above the auction round.
-All bids above the price are added to the round.
-- Each application also queries the asks from members that are sellers.
-Asks that are below the round price are added to the auction.
-- Each organization will attempt to raise the price by creating a new round if the quantity demanded by the bidders is greater than the quantity sold.
-- Each organization will close the auction only when the quantity sold is the same as demand.

-Each organization starts running this logic when they learn that an auction has been started for a good that their members are interested in buying or selling.
-The mechanisms used by both organization ensure that both organizations can agree on a final price and close the auction.

-After the auction is created, you can see each application generating logs in their respective terminal.
-You will see organization adding bids, asks, and trying to create new rounds.
-When both organizations agree to close the auction, you can see each application print the final auction round:
+The Org2 application starts the same listener and logic as Org1.
+However, Org2 application will also start an auction for tickets.
+After the auction is created, you can see each application start the logic of interacting with the auction using the auction administrator identity.
+You will see organization adding the bids and asks for tickets from their organization to the auction.
+You will also see the applications trying to create new rounds or close the final round.
+Many of those transactions will be rejected if the auction is still active.
+You will also see the occasional read/write error when the two applications try to update the auction at the same time.
+Neither application communicates or coordinates with each other.

+The two test network organizations will eventually agree on a closing round and price for the auction.
+When the auction is closed and ended, you will see each organizations application print the final auction round:
 ```
 JSON Here
 ```